MicrosoftDocs/Viva/Viva/goals/check-in-reminders.md

 1. Under the **Check-ins** tab, enable the **Check-in note template** slider.

-1. Viva Goals provides a default template, but you can edit it to your prefrences.
+1. Viva Goals provides a default template, but you can edit it to your preferences.
 Select **Save**.

 Now, every time a goal is checked in, users will see the recommended template.